Best GEO Tools for 2026: 10 Platforms Compared

 If you're an agency or consultant: You need multiple workspaces and seats.
 Peec AI's unlimited seats make it economical across clients, and Scrunch AI is the stronger pick when clients demand security, SSO and GA4 attribution.
 Avoid Profound for multi-client work specifically, its lack of multi-account management means one account per client.

-If you're a solo founder: Begin with the free checker and a few key prompts.
+If you're a solo founder: Begin with a free one-time check (Semrush and Ahrefs both offer one) and a few key prompts.
 You very likely don't need paid monitoring yet, run a one-time audit, fix the obvious gaps, and only subscribe (start with Otterly.AI) once tracking changes week over week actually changes your decisions.

 If you're an enterprise: Profound for the deepest data and best recommendations, Conductor if you want one end-to-end platform, Scrunch AI if security and referral attribution lead your requirements.
 Expect a sales call and custom pricing across all three.